GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 44. Rotgut booze.
 High on the shelf for Carol.
 Well drinks.
 Licking the food at the military base, rotgut booze donuts - police cop Carol and donuts?
 Home simpson donut eating audience intelligence good enough for Rick and Morty show.

 45. Founding Fathers Tea Party (creaing the new hivemind Pluribus slogan), upseeting the calm relaxing tea party of the hive mind with Carol's agression.
 Tea tolder / non-drinkers.
+Carol authoring a piracy of tea for her Pirate Lady characters.